Get the Correct Back Pay: DOLE Labor Advisory and Guidelines

 What documents do I need to submit before I receive my back pay?

-If you are quitting, you would, of course, need to send in your resignation letter.
-Moreover, you must make sure you are turning over company liabilities responsibly.
-For instance, you need to surrender laptop or other company-issued equipment will need a clearance from your IT department.
+Of course, you must send in your resignation letter if you are quitting.
+Moreover, you must make sure you are responsibly turning over company liabilities.
+For instance, you need to surrender a laptop or other company-issued equipment, which will require clearance from your IT department.
 Depending on your role and company policy, these requirements may vary.

 Aside from back pay, what exit documents do I receive?